 Francis Scott Key

-Francis Scott Key was a deeply religious man.
-At one time in his life, he almost gave up his law practice to enter the ministry.
-Instead, he resolved to become involved in the Episcopal Church.
-Because of his religious beliefs, Key was strongly opposed to the War of 1812.
-However, due to his deep love for his country, he did serve for a brief time in Captain George Peter's Georgetown Light Field Artillery in 1813.
+The law was only one of Key’s interests.
+He was a deeply religious man, and at one time in his life considered giving up his law practice to enter the ministry of the Episcopal Church.
+Because of his religious beliefs, Key was strongly opposed to the decision to go to war in 1812.
+But deep love for his country overrode this, and he served for a brief time in 1813 in Captain George Peter's Georgetown Light Field Artillery.

 But Key’s greatest service to the war effort would come in 1814.
 Prominent Washington physician Dr. William Beanes was taken prisoner by the British following the capture of Washington on August 24, and Key was asked to secure his release.
 Key made his way to Baltimore, and on September 5, 1814, sailed in a small flag-of-truce vessel out of the port of Baltimore with Colonel John Skinner to negotiate prisoner exchange with the Royal Navy.